decretist/Dissertation/Chapter1/chapter1.md

     print to my knowledge.
 For a reasonably complete and current list, see the entry for
     [Gratian](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a242)
-    in Kenneth Pennington's Bio-Bibliographic Guide to Medieval and Early Modern Jurists hosted by the Ames Foundation at Harvard University.
+    in Kenneth Pennington's Bio-Bibliographical Guide to Medieval and Early Modern Jurists hosted by the Ames Foundation at Harvard University.